Nuclei-Software/nuclei-sdk/doc/source/design/soc/demosoc.rst

     Since Hummingbird is already taken by the opensource Hummingbird E203 SoC, we just rename Hummingbird SoC in Nuclei SDK to Nuclei Demo SoC to make it more clear.
+    For newer version of Nuclei CPU IP from 2022.07, which might has iregion feature, please use Eval SoC instead of Demo SoC.

-Nuclei Demo SoC is an evaluation FPGA SoC from Nuclei for customer to evaluate Nuclei RISC-V Process Core.
+Nuclei Demo SoC is an demostration FPGA SoC from Nuclei for customer to evaluate Nuclei RISC-V Process Core.

 .. _design_soc_demosoc_overview: